Your health can’t wait.

 Have you been told that you snore or stop your breathing?
 Have you ever fallen asleep while driving?

-The Sleep Lab at Somerset Hospital specializes in diagnosing and treating sleep disorders.
+The Sleep Lab at UPMC Somerset specializes in diagnosing and treating sleep disorders.

 Diagnostic Sleep Study